369th Croatian Reinforced Infantry Regiment (Wehrmacht): Aftermath

 In late October 1944, the Yugoslav Legion numbering about 3,000 operated as part of the Red Army around Čačak during the Belgrade Offensive.
 This unit was formed in early 1944 partly from former members of the 369th (Croatian) Reinforced Infantry Regiment.
 It was commanded by the former Ustaše Lieutenant Colonel Marko Mesić assisted by Captain Milutin Perišić, a Serb.
 Both officers were praised by Soviet general Sergey Biryuzov.

-In the Summer of 1943, one hundred legionaries and 6 officers, including Marko Mesic, were transferred to Suzdalj and later to Krasnogorsk near Moscow, where they met with most of the surviving Croat soldiers.
-At Krasnogorsk, the Soviets formed a new unit that utilized Royal Yugoslav uniforms (At the time, the Soviets did not recognize Tito's forces as a sovereign state).
+In the summer of 1943, one hundred legionaries and 6 officers, including Marko Mesić, were transferred to Suzdalj and later to Krasnogorsk near Moscow, where they met with most of the surviving Croat soldiers.
+At Krasnogorsk, the Soviets formed a new unit that utilized Royal Yugoslav uniforms (at the time, the Soviets did not recognize Tito's forces as a sovereign state).
 During early Soviet imprisonment, Col. Mesić appeared in Soviet media wearing a Royal Yugoslav Army uniform and Tito's flag.
 Upon news of this, the Ministry of the Armed Forces removed him from the Croatian Armed Forces and rescinded his awards.

 Col. Mesić was given command by the Soviets of this newly formed 1st Yugoslav Volunteer Brigade, assembled from Yugoslav prisoners of war and volunteers living in Russia at the time.
-It is quite likely that most former Croatian soldiers of the 369.
-Regiment chose Communist Partisan service to avoid almost certain death in Soviet prisoner-of-war camps.
-During the first few months in captivity, Legionnaire numbers were reduced from some 700 to around 400 odd survivors or a 40% loss of life in under twelve months.
-The new Yugoslav partisan brigade, now wearing old Royal Yugoslav Army uniforms, was commanded by experienced former 369th Regiment Croat Legion officers like Lt.Col.
+During the first few months in captivity, Legionnaire numbers were reduced from some 700 to around 400 odd survivors or a 43% loss of life in under twelve months.
+The new Yugoslav partisan brigade, now wearing old Royal Yugoslav Army uniforms, was commanded by 369th Regiment Croat Legion officers like Lt.Col.
 Egon Zitnik, the former commander of the Light Transport Unit; Major Marijan Prislin, the former second in command of the 369.
 Regiment's artillery section; and Major Marijan Tulicic, the former artillery unit commander.
-New unit military training was very fast as most men were experienced soldiers.
 As late as March 1944, they were joined by 200 more former 369th legionaries led by former 369th Stalingrad Doctor Bogoljub Modrijan and Lt.
 Vlahov, Lt.
-Tahtamišimov, Lt.Draženović and Lt.
+Tahtamišimov, Lt.
+Draženović and Lt.
 Ivan Vadlja, who was wounded at Stalingrad but missed the last flight out.
-They were transported to Yugoslavia in late 1944 under direct orders from Tito, where they were sacrificed in combat against superior German forces, suffering very high casualties.
-The few remaining survivors were suspected, and most were later convicted of being Soviet infiltrators by the partisans as well as Croat NDH authorities.
+They were transported to Yugoslavia in late 1944 under direct orders from Tito, where they suffered high casualties in combat.